Decentralized Affine Transformation for Scalable and Safe Multi-Agent Aerial Coordination

 \subsection{Outline}

-This paper is organized as follows: The preliminary notions and properties of AT are reviewed in Section \ref{sec:outline}.
-Assuming that each agent is modeled by generic dynamics, AT planning and acquisition are presented in Section \ref{Approach}.
-The experimental setup is described in Section \ref{Experimental Setup}, and the experimental results of decentralized AT are reported in Section \ref{Experiment}.
-Finally, the concluding remarks are provided in Section \ref{Conclusion}.
+This paper is organized as follows: The preliminary notions and properties of AT are reviewed in Section~\ref{Prem}.
+Assuming that each agent is modeled by generic dynamics, AT planning and acquisition are presented in Section~\ref{Approach}.
+The experimental setup is described in Section~\ref{sec:experimental_setup}, and the experimental results of decentralized AT are reported in Section~\ref{sec:results}.
+A discussion of the results and limitations is provided in Section~\ref{sec:discussion}.
+Finally, the concluding remarks are provided in Section~\ref{Conclusion}.